A company dedicated to the best in corporate presentation and communication skills training

 Kerr has also provided a number of classes to various universities and collegiate departments including Chapman University; Otis College of Art and Design; University of Southern California; California State University, Fullerton; Vanguard University; University of California, Irvine, Paul Merage School of Business; UCI Medical Center, Anesthesiology Department; the U.S. Naval Academy at Annapolis; and the U.S. Military Academy at West Point.
 She also has worked for a number of governmental agencies including the L.A.
 City Attorney’s office, the L.A.
 District Attorney’s office, the County of Orange, the Orange County Bar Foundation and the Orange County Juvenile Drug Court Program.
 She was a certified Provider for the Continuing Legal Education Program for the State Bar of California for 25 years and has served as that organization’s official speaker-trainer for its Board of Governors.

 The author of 14 books, 11 of which feature self-help techniques on presentation and communication skills, Kerr shares her ideas and theories culled from her varied background and expertise in improv comedy, PR and communications.
-Her other works include a book on how to write sketch comedy, a book featuring the how to’s of building original comedic characters; another covering one-on-one networking skills, and, also a critically-acclaimed memoir of her father’s life as a jazz musician entitled Charlie’s Notes which was a New York Book Festival winner in 2011.
+Her other works include a book on how to write sketch comedy, a book featuring the how to’s of building original comedic characters, another covering one-on-one networking skills, and a critically-acclaimed memoir of her father’s life as a jazz musician entitled Charlie’s Notes which was a New York Book Festival winner in 2011.
 She has also ghostwritten books (and dozens of columns) for her clients.
-Kerr’s books are available on Amazon.com and at Barnesandnoble.com and through ExecuProv’s website.
-They have sold in 12 foreign countries, and translated in as many languages, as well.
+Kerr’s books are available on Amazon.com, at Barnesandnoble.com and through ExecuProv’s website.
+They have sold in 12 foreign countries, and translated in as many languages.

 In addition to lecturing and teaching ExecuProv courses, both in classroom situations and in private, one-on-one coaching sessions, Kerr provides speechwriting services for many of her clients.
 Kerr also provides her creative services to large companies for corporate comedy industrials and also produces ExecuProv’s Humorous Training Video Library (HTVL), a diverse library of video spoofs designed to train the business professional in a fun and humorous way.
 Companies and individuals access the HTVL catalogue, which gives them rights to include the humorous videos in their presentations, adding that extra dash of humorous panache.